saurabhaloneai/image-cap/README.md

 - dropout = 0.4/0.5

-- didn't used any standard acc metric like BLEU score.
+- didn't used any standard accuracy metric like BLEU score.

+- the model got overfit -> curr i am training with few new addition to code like increasing dropout, learning_rate_shedular and gradietn clipping.

 # Inference